gabr0236/Wheel-of-Fortune/README.md

 To get started simply run the app.
 Sometimes a rebuild/clean/invalidate cache is required before running the app.

 ### Notes to the grader:
+1. The grader should run the app from the master branch.
-1. I have used a recyclerview for showing letters (Recommended to state this)
+2. I have used a recyclerview for showing letters (Recommended to state this)
-2. Player wont be able to get the same random category and word in one play session, except if all categories and words have been play.
+3. Player wont be able to get the same random category and word in one play session, except if all categories and words have been play.
-3. edit_text_letter (text input field) only accepts a single character from the alphabet.
+4. edit_text_letter (text input field) only accepts a single character from the alphabet.
 The text input is not case sensitive.
-4. Updates in the recyclerview is only made to the specific updated LetterCard(s) to avoid unnecessary updates.
+5. Updates in the recyclerview is only made to the specific updated LetterCard(s) to avoid unnecessary updates.
-5. The project contains 8 tests.
+6. The project contains 8 tests.

 ## License